rnaveensrinivas/Python/README.md

 ## Iterators

-### Detailed Summary of "9.8 Iterators"

-Section 9.8 introduces the concept of **iterators** in Python, explaining how Python's `for` loops work and how to create custom iterators in your own classes.
+Let's look at **iterators**, and then explaining how Python's `for` loops work and how to create custom iterators in classes.
 Iterators are an essential part of Python that unify the process of accessing elements in containers (like lists, tuples, strings, etc.) in a consistent and convenient manner.
 This section discusses how Python handles iteration and shows you how to define your own iterators.

-#### 1. **Iteration in Python**
+### 1. Iteration in Python

 In Python, many container objects (like lists, tuples, dictionaries, and strings) can be looped over using the `for` loop.
 This is made possible through the concept of **iterators**.